Police Report Request

 Why don’t I see the ‘create event’ button?
 In order to create an event in your organization, you must have a position which grants you permission to do so.
 By default the Primary Contact is a full administrator and can create positions and grant access to event creation.

-What if I don’t have a Wildcat Link Organization?
+What if I don’t have a Catalyst Organization?
 All recognized student organizations are active in Wildcat Link.
-If you organization is a UNH Office or Department, an organization can be created for you, contact the Wildcat Link Project Manager, firstname.lastname@example.org.
+If you organization is a UNH Office or Department, an organization can be created for you, contact the Catalyst Manager, at UNH.firstname.lastname@example.org

 How do I know if I need a permit?
 UNH Policy requires a permit for events which are outdoors (on campus) and which involve a raffle or game of chance.
 Additionally, only events sponsored by a UNH-affiliated group are allowed.

 Who can I talk to about my event or the permit process?
-There are many people.
-You can visit the Office of Student Involvement and Leadership (MUB 114), the MUB Administrative Office (MUB 323), you can email Wildcat.email@example.com, or you can call 862-Link (5465).
+You can visit the MUB Administrative Office (MUB 323)or email UNH.email@example.com.

 Who does my permit go to/ Who approves my permit?
 Depending on the event, the permit will be reviewed by the appropriate campus administrators, including; the Police, Memorial Union Building, Durham Fire Department, Facilities, Athletics, Dining, Housing, Transportation, Residential Life, Campus Recreation, etc. The final approval is granted by the UNH Police Department.